 Jump to:

-If you are working through a load of pumpkin this season (see my other pumpkin recipes here), this is the perfect seasonal fall recipe for you!
-I developed this vegan pumpkin curry recipe one evening while tinkering around in the kitchen trying to put something together for the family supper.
+I developed this easy pumpkin curry recipe one evening while tinkering around in the kitchen trying to put something together for the family supper.
 I was not expecting such a successful meal as, let’s face it, pumpkin is not high on the list of kids’ favourites!
 But amazingly, even my fussiest child loved this curry and it has since been a firm family favourite each Autumn.
 (My kids have asked to have this pumpkin curry with black rice on Halloween night so that the rice will turn their mouths black!).

 Nutrition

-Did you know that, like tomatoes, pumpkin is technically a fruit? (due to the fact that it has seeds)
+Did you know that, like tomatoes, pumpkin is technically a fruit? (due to the fact that it has seeds).

-Pumpkins are extremely nutritious being rich in vitamins and minerals (and particularly vitamin A) and fibre but relatively low in calories.
+Pumpkins are extremely nutritious, being rich in vitamins and minerals (and particularly vitamin A) and fibre but relatively low in calories.
 The exceptional array of antioxidants in pumpkin can help your eyesight, skin and immune system and even help to reduce the risk of certain illnesses and diseases.
 (Read this Healthline article and this Medical News Today article for more detail on the health benefits of pumpkin).

 Good news for any keto fans out there too… due to its high fibre content, pumpkin is considered to be both low carb and keto-friendly as well!
 So this vegan pumpkin curry recipe is perfect for keto and low-carb vegans as well!